talflon/buscaluso-bench/README.md

 Benchmarking program for development of [Buscaluso](https://github.com/talflon/buscaluso).

 Still under construction.
-Currently runs, but takes too long, and doesn't have a way of storing the results.
+Currently outputs to a [SQLite](https://sqlite.org) database, but doesn't help with viewing or parsing those results yet.

 Goals: to be able to run different development development versions of the algorithm, with different settings, on words to search for and find.
 To be able to compare results in terms of if they found the desired dictionary words, how much clock time it took, and how far down the list of possible words found it was.